Bantee-Golf/devices-laravel/README.md

     ],
 ```

-Add the repository to the the application
+Add the repository to the application
 ```
 composer require emedia/devices-laravel
 ```